Animas Forks, Colorado: Today

 The site continues as a tourist attraction.
 A Colorado State Historical Fund grant to San Juan County, in cooperation with the Bureau of Land Management, provided for stabilization of the remaining structures in 1997 and 1998.
 In 2011 the townsite was listed on the National Register of Historic Places which opened up opportunities for additional funding.
 The initial stabilization effort of the late 1990s was followed up with a comprehensive restoration of the buildings in 2013-2014.
 Work identified in the 2009 Historic Structures Assessment was completed under two subsequent grants from the State Historical Fund, beginning in 2013.
 Work was completed in 2014, just in time for the recognition of the 25th Anniversary of the establishment of the Alpine Loop Scenic Byway.

-The site was managed collaboratively by the Bureau of Land Management (BLM) and San Juan County until a long-awaited land swap was recently completed in 2009.
+The site was managed collaboratively by the Bureau of Land Management (BLM) and San Juan County until a long-awaited land swap was completed in 2009.
 The BLM is now the sole owner of the Townsite, and provides interpretive brochures and maps at an adjacent parking area.
 Entry into the buildings is unrestricted.
 The nine standing buildings within the Townsite have been stabilized and restored, repairing floors, walls, windows, and doors, to secure the envelope of each building.
 Cedar shingle roof sheathing has been restored on several of the buildings along with structural repairs and improvements to the drainage around the structures and across the site.
-The jail structure, the oldest building on the site, has had it gable roof reconstructed as part of the second phase of the project along with new interpretive signage installed in 2014.
+The jail structure, the oldest building on the site, has had its gable roof reconstructed as part of the second phase of the project along with new interpretive signage installed in 2014.